Matt Vierling Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Orioles pitching staff ranks 16th in the league.
+- The 8.7 strikeouts per nine innings put together by the Orioles pitching staff ranks 16th in the league.

-- Orioles pitchers combine to rank 16th in baseball in home runs allowed (22 total, 1.2 per game).
+- The Orioles rank 15th in baseball in home runs surrendered (22 total, 1.2 per game).

-- Wells (0-1) pitches for the Orioles to make his third start of the season.
+- The Orioles are sending Gibson (3-0) to the mound to make his fifth start of the season.
+He is 3-0 with a 4.18 ERA and 13 strikeouts in 23 2/3 innings pitched.

-- The right-hander last appeared on Friday against the Chicago White Sox, when he tossed 5 1/3 innings, allowing three earned runs while giving up five hits.
+- In his last outing on Saturday against the Chicago White Sox, the righty tossed 5 1/3 innings, allowing four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.